 Connecting

 Access to Roar requires a login account.
-All users have access to user-level storage space, and free access to the open queue.
+All users have access to user-level storage space, and a moderate amout of free credits in their user level READ credit/Open account.

 For external collaborators, Penn State faculty can set up sponsored access accounts, which provides them with a Penn State access account and email address.
 Once the sponsored account is active, a Roar account can be requested.